 I would be torn between Chiang Mai and Chiang Rai as a base for travel in the north, but they do both have their own advantages and unique attractions.
 To date we have covered both regions fairly well, along with Mae Hong Son (Pai).
 The best area to stay as a tourist would definitely be the old city area of Chiang Mai but, for those exploring further afield, a more amiable base for travels would be the Nimman area of Chiang Mai.
+To help better decide HotelsCombined put together a blog on Where to Stay in Chiang Mai: Nimman or Old City.
 Either way, Chiang Mai’s old city is, without a doubt, worth spending some time, although it can be excruciatingly backpackish and touristy at times.
 So when the claustrophobia sets in I’d escape to the surrounding hills and mountains to explore the real charm of the north.
 To do this just rent a car, or motorbike, or driver, and go.
 So these Top 10 attractions in Chiang Mai Province are all found easily within driving distance and, if looking for something more far flung, here are our Top attractions in the Chiang Rai Province.
 For these attractions I will have to start with food.

 Food will vary at times in Chiang Mai where, in the border regions for example, Yunnan food will be common in parts.
 Think Pao buns (sala poa), shrimp shumai (khanom jeep), noodle soups and pots of tea.
 Otherwise it is Lanna Food which presides over Northern Thailand, often tricky to track down elsewhere, so make the most of it.
 Lanna Food will be found throughout attractions in Chiang Mai, often served as Khantoke style sets and occasionally haunched at a small round table, or just served on a circular tray.
 Sets will typically include boiled vegetables with chilli dips, one of toasted green chillies (nam prik noom) and another fusion of red chillies and minced pork (nam prik ong).
 Also likely to be on the plate are spicy sausage (sai oua), a fruity pork curry (kaeng hang leh) and maybe some fermented pork (naem).
 And don’t forget the iconic street food bowls of curry noodles (Khao Soi) and Khanom Jeen Nam Ngiao (rice noodles in a rich tomato sauce).